blacklightpy/vaultofknowledge/Abortion.md

 >
 > 90] To women who have joined a heretical sect, who through lust live (with many men), who have caused an abortion, have killed their husbands, or drink spirituous liquor.

+**Garuda Puraana Book 1 (Agasthya Samhitha), Chapter 95 (Duties of Householders):**

+>  20] She, who wilfully brings; about an abortion, except for the purposes of purifying herself after having committed an act of adultery, commits the sin of killing her own husband born in her womb in the shape of the fœtus.
+Polluted is the person of such a murderess.

 **Garuda Puraana Book 1 (Agasthya Samhitha), Chapter 105 (Prayaschitta):**

 > Yaanjavalkya said: